symfony/symfony-docs/contributing/documentation/overview.rst

 the **base branch** should be the ``2.3``, which is the branch that you selected to base your changes on.
-The **compare repository** should be your forked copy of ``symfony-docs`` and the **compare branch** should be ``improve_install_chapter``, which is the name that you selected to work on your changes.
+The **compare repository** should be your forked copy of ``symfony-docs`` and the **compare branch** should be ``improve_install_chapter``, which is the name of the branch you created and where you made your changes.

 **Step 8.** The last step is to prepare the **description** of the pull request.
-To ensure that your work is reviewed quickly, you have to add the following table at the beginning of your pull request description:
+To ensure that your work is reviewed quickly, please add the following table at the beginning of your pull request description:

 .. code-block:: text